pimotte/nomic/README.md

 in a timely fashion, unless another rule specifies to wait.
 The merging of the pull request marks completion of the vote.

+**382** *~Rewriting History~*

+Any edited comment can _never_ be considered a valid vote, except if this edit has occured after the adoption or rejection of the rule-change that the vote was originally for.
+Whilst the pull request is open any edited comment is ignored for the purposes of voting.

 **367** *Warning, no dawdling*

 During a simple majority vote, a player may warn the other players that the vote is going to end.